imeka/trk-io/README.md

 There's still a lot of work to do but it should work perfectly for simple use cases.
 In particular, future versions should be able to:

 - Support TCK reading/writing
-- Better handling of scalars and properties.
-There's currently a way to access them but I wouldn't call it conveniant.
-They are in the header so you need to zip over them yourself.
-- Create some binary tools using this lib, e.g. show_affine, count_tracks, pruning, strip_info, color, etc.
+- Create some binary tools using this lib, e.g. show_affine, count_tracks, pruning, strip_info, etc.
 - Support for `ops.Range`, e.g. `streamlines[0..10]`

 Your help is much appreciated.
 Consider filing an [issue](https://github.com/imeka/trk-io/issues) in case something is missing for your use case to work.
 Pull requests are also welcome.